DracotMolver/react-examples/PortalVideo/README.md

 # Video Portal
 This is just a demo that I had to do to apply for a job.
 *(If you wanna know the story...
-I didn't get the job XD, because I had no idea how to make a test of the UI using karma.
-Well, we are all learning)*
+I didn't get the job because I had no idea how to make a test using Karma.
+Well, we are all learning)*.
-The idea is that, if you are a beginner, you could take this example and do it by your own or just putting your hand onto the code.
-Also, I'd like to get somes `request` about using `karma` or how I could improve everything using `webpack`.

 The app use `NodeJS`, `ExpressJS` and `MongoDB`

-I also included webpack.
-I did a simple configuration that works well for this small app, but for complex larges apps, you have to find out the way to make you app faster and better :).
+I also included "ebpack.
+I did a simple configuration that works well for this small app.
+But for complex larges apps, you have to find out the way to make you app faster and better :).

 ##What is the app about?
 It's a simple video portal where you first have to log in and you can check a list of videos.
 You can watch them and also rate them.

+Here I do a nice folder structor for the components.
+I try to follow a good and nice pattern to make components clean and reusables.

 Because it is a simple app, I don't make use of `Redux` (I did but it had no sense for an small app).
-The code is splitted following the next pattern:

-> In the folder `component` I made `jsx` files based on the route or the page that I wanted to show.

-> Within each file I had small pieces of components which create the whole needed page.

-* components/
-    * **app.jsx**: It contains the routers and also imports the other files components.
-    * **header.jsx**: The name says it.
-It's a basic header piece of html.
-    * **loginForm.jsx** *(based on a page)*: This is the first component loaded.
-It's a simple form to get inside the app.
-    * **messages.jsx**: An stand alone component which only display basic messages such as: `Error`, `Warning` and `Success`.
-You can use it whenever you want.
-    * **videos.jsx** *(based on page)*: It contains two big components and small ones that make the other two work. the big ones are based on two pages: `List of videos` and `Single video`.

 ## User and Password
 The password is the same for all the users: *react123*